Waverly, Minnesota: History

 The framework for the City of Waverly began in 1855, when the territorial legislature passed an act organizing Wright County.
 Shortly thereafter, the government sent out a survey team to plot the county's divisions.
 The surveyors were greeted by established homesteaders who had already begun clearing the land and planting crops.
 Before European settlement, Waverly was predominantly Big Woods, with a mixture of oak, maple, basswood and hickory.
 Small portions of wet prairie existed on Waverly Lake's eastern edge and along the western edge of present-day CSAH 8.

 Impressed by the two lakes (Waverly and Little Waverly), available water power and the proximity of the Crow River, an entrepreneurial surveyor and his partners constructed a dam, sawmill, and grist mill in 1856 at the outlet of Little Waverly Lake.
 The settlement known as Waverly Mills began to take shape as approximately 300 acres were surveyed and platted.
-Waverly Mills's name came deom a community in Tioga County, New York, the former home of one of the partners.
+Waverly Mills's name came from a community in Tioga County, New York, the former home of one of the partners.
 After a rough start with a bank panic, financial crash, and grasshopper infestations, Waverly Mills survived.
 Its milling industry helped establish a store, post office, and log church with a cemetery at this location.

 The village was formerly called Waverly Station to distinguish it from Old Waverly, a pioneer village that had flourished about a mile away.
 Waverly Station was laid out by the railroad company on its land in the southwest quarter of section 33 around the time regular trains began operating there in 1868.
 A railroad station was erected that year, and a grain house in 1869.
 The first store was opened by T. R. Barrett, who operated it for a few years, then changed it to a hotel called the Keystone House.

 Among the local lodges in the early 1900s were the Knights of Columbus, the Catholic Order of Foresters, the Modern Woodmen of America, the Modern Brotherhood of America, the Ancient Order of United Workmen, and the Royal Neighbors of America.

 The school that once stood where Humphrey Elementary now stands was built in 1905 out of brick.
 It was two stories high, with a basement, and run by four teachers.
 In addition to a standard curriculum, the school taught manual training and music.